With China Tourist Visa Resumed,

 Travelers with Diabetes Mellitus, Hysteria, Epilepsia, and Schizophrenia are also not suggested to travel to Tibet.

-Travelers with Bad cold, upper respiratory tract infections, and body temperature above 38℃ or below 38℃ are not recommended to travel to Tibet until they're ok.
+Travelers with Bad colds, upper respiratory tract infections, and body temperature above 38℃ or below 38℃ are not recommended to travel to Tibet until after they are recovered.

 Pregnant women are not suggested to visit Tibet.

-Besides the physical reason, not having the Tibet Travel Permit will also prevent you from traveling to Tibet.
+Besides physical reasons, not having a Tibet Travel Permit will also prevent you from traveling to Tibet.

-Tibet Travel Permit , issued by Tibet Tourism Bureau, is a must for all international tourists visiting Tibet.
-Without this permit, you cannot board the train or flight to Tibet, and you cannot pass the land border.
+Tibet Travel Permit, issued by Tibet Tourism Bureau, is a must for all international tourists visiting Tibet.
+Without this permit, you cannot board a train or flight to Tibet, and you cannot pass the land border.

 The travel agency will apply for the permit on your behalf after you confirm the travel itinerary and provide a clear copy of your Chinese Visa and passport.

-You travel information, such as the travel date, the entry city, destinations to visit in Tibet, and the number of your group people will be listed in the permit and cannot be changed once it is issued.
+Your travel information, such as the travel date, the entry city, and destinations to visit in Tibet, and the number of your group people will be listed in the permit and cannot be changed once it is issued.

 So you need to make a detailed travel itinerary with your travel agent and follow the plan.
 You cannot change your itinerary at will.
 For any emergency changes, please contact your agency first.